-and TS Flag Flag or Field Effect of JMP instruction Effect of CALL Instruction or Interrupt Effect of IRET Instruction Busy (B) flag of new task.
+anu is riag Flag or Field Effect of JMP instruction Effect of CALL Instruction or Interrupt Effect of IRET Instruction Busy (B) flag of new task.
 Flag is set.
 Must have been clear before.
 Flag is set.
 Must have been clear before.
 No change.
 Must have been set.
 Busy flag of old task.
 Flag is cleared.
 No change.
 Flag is currently set.
 Flag is cleared.
 NT flag of new task.
 No change.
 Flag is set.
 Restored to value from TSS of new task.
 NT flag of old task.
 No change.
 No change.
 Flag is cleared.
 Previous task link field of new task.
 No change.
 Loaded with selector for old task's TSS.
 No change.
+Previous task link field of old task.
 No change.
+No change.
+No change.
+TS flag in control register CR0.
+Flag is set.
+Flag is set.
 Flag is set.